-We move forward with several assumptions; that the Bow Group must always be a broad church of conservatism with no corporate view; that it must always be the primary destination for young conservative intellectuals; and that it must always compete and strive to hold the Conservative Party to account in asking and answering the difficult policy questions of the day.
+We move forward with several assumptions; that the Bow Group must always be a broad church of conservatism with no corporate view; that it must always be a primary destination for conservative intellectuals; and that it must always compete and strive to hold the Conservative Party to account in asking and answering the difficult policy questions of the day.

 The final and most important assumption we make is that the Bow Group must always be here, at the heart of the conservative family, of great strength and relevance, as it ever was.